chemiker/e.nigma-buttons/README.md

 4. run `yarn run gulp dev` to continuously watch the (CSS/PHP) files and compile them if necessary

 For distribution you can run `yarn run gulp make`.
 This will create a `dist/` folder ready for submission to the WordPress.org repository.

-### Tests

-This repository ships with tests.
-The tests are based on ["sample-plugin"](https://github.com/wp-cli/sample-plugin).
-The following files are part of the package which is released under GPLv2 (Copyright by Daniel Bachhuber) and have been modified :

-* test/*
-* bin/*
-* .travis.yml
-* phpcs.xml.dist
-* phpunit.xml.dist